-- 3.5 (a) Workplace Union Delegates shall be entitled to up to 10 days paid leave over 2 years to attend trade union training courses and conferences. - 3.5 (b) The Employer shall recognise all appointed/elected Workplace Union Delegates upon notification by the Unions party to this Agreement.
-The Workplace Union Delegate shall be permitted sufficient time during working hours to interview employees and the Employer on matters affecting employees they are eligible to represent. - 3.5 (c) The Union Representative shall have the right to approach or be approached by an employee to discuss any matter related to the employees' employment at any time during working hours, subject to operational requirements. - 3.5 (d) The Union Representative shall be permitted access to the Employer's telephone, facsimile, and e-mail facilities and the Employer shall make available a lockable cabinet to keep union records. - 3.5 (e) Workplace Union Delegates will be given the opportunity to introduce themselves at induction sessions for new employees.
+- 3.5 (a) Workplace Union Delegates shall be entitled to up to 10 days paid leave over 2 years to attend trade union training courses and conferences. - 3.5 (b) The Employer shall recognise all appointed/elected Workplace Union working hours to interview employees and the Employer on matters affecting employees they are eligible to represent. - 3.5 (c) The Union Representative shall have the right to approach or be approached by an employee to discuss any matter related to the employees' employment at any time during working hours, subject to operational requirements. - 3.5 (d) The Union Representative shall be permitted access to the Employer's telephone, facsimile, and e-mail facilities and the Employer shall make available a lockable cabinet to keep union records. - 3.5 (e) Workplace Union Delegates will be given the opportunity to introduce themselves at induction sessions for new employees.
 Workplace Union Delegates will also be given a list of new starters.